Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 and the destroyer of hearts, making it a powerful tool to be wielded with great _responsibility_ - yet, in innocent hands, can bring _immense_ light to this world!

-_Joy is the feedback loop which facilitates our stable points in the grand index of life._
+_Joy is the feedback loop which facilitates each of our unique stable points in the grand index of life._

 _Thank you_ for the art _**you**_ have already created for reality to _reference_ and _enjoy_ for eternity!
 It is so very appreciated =)